laberning/openrowingmonitor/docs/Engine_Validation.md

 | 54 | 140 | 4,000 m | 413 | 17:39.3 | :. | -0.% |
 | 55 | 130 | 2,000 m | 219 | 9:01.0 | :. | -0.% |
 | 56 | 150 | 4,000 m | 399 | 18:13.5 | :. | -0.%|

+Here, a negative deviation indicates that the algorithm was too slow when compared to the PM5 data, a positive deviation indicates that the algorithm was too fast when compared to the PM5 data.
+The strokerate was nearly identical along the row, and only varied slightly between 23 and 24 SPM).
+The total number of strokes across the monitors was sufficiently similar at similar times.

 ### Validation of the linear speed caclulation